 The following is an example problem that uses the Henderson-Hasselbalch equation to determine the pH of a buffer.

 - First, determine the acid dissociation constant.
 For this example, the acid dissociation constant is found to be 3.

 - Next, determine the molar concentration of the base.
 The molar concentration is found to be or 3 moles per liter.

 - Next, determine the molar concentration of the acid.
 For this problem, the molar concentration of the acid is found to be 4 moles per liter.

 - Finally, calculate the buffer pH.
 Using the formula, the buffer pH is found to be 3 + log ( 3/4) =

 Does the henderson-hasselbalch equation work for bases?
 The henderson-hasselbalch equation is used to find the pH values for buffer solutions, which are acid-base solutions, so the equation itself is used to bases.

 When does the henderson-hasselbalch equation fail?
-The equation does not work in situations where the buffer solutions is highly diluted through water.
+The equation does not work in situations where the buffer solutions are highly diluted through the water.